Plain language zealots

 • desirable – documents should also be attractive and a pleasure to use.

 To achieve these goals, we start with rigorous thinking about purpose, audience and message.
 We then structure the document in a way that makes good sense to users.
 A ‘point first’ structure that places the most important content at the start of the document is usually best.
 We also provide ‘talking headings’ to help the reader quickly scan the document.
-We then write the content using various plain language techniques such as using familiar words, crafting short single point sentences, and prefering the active voice over the passive.
+We then write the content using various plain language techniques such as using familiar words, crafting short single point sentences, and preferring the active voice over the passive.

 In some ways, plain language writing is like looking through a shop window.
 When you look through a shop window, you don’t notice the glass – you are looking at the goods behind the glass.
 In the same way, readers should be interacting with the ideas in your document.
 They should not have to struggle with the words you use or the way you have put ideas together.